bobatkey/approx-diff/reviews/popl2026/response.md

 Q1. _Could the authors provide a high-level "roadmap" linking each theoretical component (e.g., Galois connection, CHAD) to its slicing/AD counterpart?
 This would improve accessibility._

-We can certainly make the connections clearer in a future version, but for now:
+We will make the connections clearer in a future version, but for now:

 - Galois connections are the counterpart of forward and reverse tangent maps of real smooth functions.
 The relationship of being a Galois connection replaces the fact that the forward and reverse maps are linear transposes of each other.